mxber2022/DID_HACK_ENCODE/README.md

 6. **Prevent Fake Invoice Payments**: By consistently using Verifiable Credentials, your business can significantly reduce the risk of falling victim to B2B fake invoice payment fraud.

-## Documentation

-For detailed documentation on how to use this system, please refer to the [Wiki](wiki/).

 ## Contributing

 We welcome contributions from the open-source community.
 Feel free to fork this repository, make improvements, and submit a pull request.
 Please follow our [Contribution Guidelines](CONTRIBUTING.md).